Let Us Customize the Perfect Luxury Rwanda Safari

 Located at Rwanda’s geographical heart, the rapidly growing city of Kigali is not only the national capital, but also the country’s most important business center and main port of entry.
-Kigali boasts a range of hotels catering to all tastes and budgets, is clean and safe and is worthy of a day of exploration.
+Kigali boasts a range of accommodations catering to all tastes and budgets, is clean and safe and is worthy of a day of exploration.
 The city has an assortment of excellent restaurants ranging from contemporary African cuisine and international fare to establishments whose menus reflect the country’s colonial ties with Belgium.
 Colorful markets abound, as do high-end boutiques offering beautiful art, jewelry and designer clothing.
 Many of the city streets are lushly tree-lined and are inviting for walkers, perhaps with a stop at one of the city’s many lovely cafés for a cup of coffee and some people watching.
-The city is home to several genocide memorials – sobering reminders of the country’s tragic past and a good way to learn more about Rwanda’s troubled history.
+The city is home to several genocide memorials – sobering and poignant reminders of the country’s tragic past and a good way to learn more about Rwanda’s troubled history.

 Nyungwe National Park

 Akagera National Park

-One of Africa’s great conservation stories, Akagera National Park has gone from a land nearly devoid of wildlife due to poaching and overgrazing by domestic cattle, to a thriving park offering tourists the chance to see Africa’s Big 5 along with abundant other plains game animals, hippos and crocodiles on a luxury Rwanda safari.
+One of Africa’s great conservation stories, Akagera National Park has gone from a land nearly devoid of wildlife due to poaching and overgrazing by domestic cattle, to a thriving savanna park offering tourists the chance to see Africa’s Big 5 along with abundant other plains game animals, hippos and crocodiles on a luxury Rwanda safari.
 Its revival was born from a partnership between the non-profit African Parks organization and the Rwanda Development Board.
 Akagera is Rwanda’s largest park, and its only park with savanna habitat.
 Incredibly scenic, the park is bordered by tall mountains and has sparkling, forest-lined lakes.
 Birders shouldn’t miss the chance to visit and try to tick off some of the park’s nearly 500 species.
 Activities include day and night game drives, boat trips and an intriguing, conservation focused behind-the-scenes tour.